PhangsTeam/TP_ALMA_data_reduction/README.txt

       If you wish, you can read the ALMA README file for comments from the ALMA data reducer and for further description of the folders.

-3. Running the scripts
+3. Running our scripts

      - In the "scripts_TP" folder, untar the analysis_script.tar file included in the zipped file.

-     - In the "scripts_TP" folder, modify the "ALMA-TP-pipeline-NGC_1672.py" if you wish to modify the parameters used in the data reduction or imaging.
+     - In the "scripts_TP" folder, modify the "GalName-input.py" if you wish to modify the parameters used in the data reduction or imaging.
 State the step of the data reduction you want to perform.

      - In the "scripts_TP" folder, start a CASA session and:
-       CASA> execfile('ALMA-TP-pipeline-NGC_1672.py')
+       CASA> execfile('NGC_1672-input.py')

      - Two additional folders will be created at the same level as the scripts_TP folder, products and tmp (see point 1 for directory tree):

-       + DATA: It will contain the final fits files.
+       + DATA: It will contain the final data products in FITS format.

-       + TMP: Temporal folder where the TP data reduction happens.
+       + TMP: Temporary folder where the TP data reduction happens.
 Once you have finished the data reduction, you can delete this folder.
 Raw data will be stored in the original ALMA folder.